Close Menu

 WIN SOCIAL SECURITY BENEFITS FOR DIABETES

-In order to win benefits, your physical or mental condition should meet or equal an SSA listing.
-However, the SSA removed Obesity, along with Diabetes Mellitus from the adult listing.
-This means an adult cannot meet or equal the listing for diabetes, because there isn’t one.
+In order to win benefits, your medical condition should meet an SSA listing.
+However, the SSA removed Obesity and Diabetes Mellitus from the adult listing.
+This means an adult cannot meet or equal the listing for diabetes under step three.
+Because there isn’t one.

-Almost six years ago, the SSA removed the listing for Diabetes in adults from the Listing of Impairments.
+The SSA removed the listing for Diabetes in adults from their Listing over 7 years ago.
 The only thing the SSA left intact is the childhood DM Type 1 listing.
 And, that listing only applies to children with DM Type 1 who require daily insulin and have not reached the age of 6.
 For older children, the SSA does a functional analysis to see if the child equals the criteria for SSI benefits.

-The reason the SSA took away the adult diabetes listing is because the listing “no longer accurately identified people who are disabled.”
+The SSA claims the reason they took away the adult diabetes listing is because the listing “no longer accurately identified people who are disabled.”

-In reality, the SSA fears aging baby boomers will have the disease and that too many people will apply and win SSD benefits for diabetes.
+In reality, the SSA fears aging baby boomers will have the disease and too many people will win SSDI benefits for diabetes.
 By eliminating DM Type 2 as an official listing, it became easier for the SSA to deny benefits to thousands of people.

 SOCIAL SECURITY RULING 14-2P